DuheeH/buyBot-Supreme/README.md

 # buybot-gen
-Buy-bot web application for Supreme merchandise
+Buy-bot web application for Rare Supreme Merchandise Enter checkout details
+Enter the url(s) for the item to be purchased from Supreme Purchase